 - The CCCU’s board of directors encourages participating TWEP colleges and universities to extend the opportunity of participation in TWEP to dependents of full-time Council employees who have been employed by the CCCU for more than one year.

 We believe that a key to success in any role on a Christian college campus is the ability to connect with peers in similar roles at other campuses who can offer support and answer questions as needed.
-To that end, we’ve created a collection of Networking Groups.
+To that end, we’ve created a collection of Networking Groups, available to employees at CCCU institutions.
 Each group connects individuals in the same position from multiple CCCU campuses so that they can ask questions specific to their field, share new resources, and collaborate on new projects.
+Click here for more details on how to join or participate in a CCCU networking group.

 Members may occasionally use Networking Communities for announcements of noncommercial publications and other resources of general interest to other subscribers.
 The subject line should clearly identify the topic of the message; the message body should be kept short and should contain contact information for more details.
 The appropriate medium for announcements of conferences and events is through the Conferences & Events web site.
 Contact Conference Services at email@example.com for details.